180 total credits required

 Our program has been ranked as one of the best online programs by Best Degree Programs, and achieved the top 10 of 2019 Most Affordable Online Fire Science Degrees by OnlineU.
 Combined with our accreditations and certifications, you will be prepared for an administrative career in the fire industry.

 EOU offers a generous transfer policy for course credits to make it even more affordable and accessible to learn.
-The online Bachelor’s in Fire Services Administration program allows up to 135 credits from previous college coursework, with up to 45 being earned through CLEP, ASL, APEL, or from another approved experiential learning program to be transferred into EOU.
+The online bachelor’s in fire services administration program allows up to 135 credits from previous college coursework, with up to 45 earned through CLEP, ASL, APEL or another approved experiential learning program to be transferred into EOU.
 All EOU majors require a minimum of 20 EOU credits.